adamsilver/fdpb/05-an-inbox.md

 ## Actioning Emails

 Letting users select multiple emails is all well and good, but we're going to want to facilitate actioning them to.
-This form has three actions and therefore three submit buttons: archive, delete and mark as spam.
+This form has three actions and therefore three submit buttons: Archive, Delete and Mark As Spam.

 ```HTML
 <input type="submit" name="archive" value="Archive">